 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In Texas, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Texas's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 No. You can make your own will in Texas, using Nolo's do-it-yourself will software or online will programs.
 However, you may want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
 Nolo's will-making products tell you when it's wise to seek a lawyer's advice.